Cassie-Lim/Computer_Graphics_UCAS_2022/README.md

 > [GLUT API, version 3 (opengl.org)](https://www.opengl.org/resources/libraries/glut/spec3/spec3.html)

 If you find it tricky to get your hands on coding, you can have a glance at my reports in the folder of every experiments, which record the troubles I encountered and how I tackled them.
 Hopefully they could be helpful to you!:grinning:

+If you are searching for some books for deeper understanding, go to the folder `Books` to see if there is any that is to your taste.